Bradford on Avon: History

 A notable feature of Bradford-on-Avon is the large Grade I listed tithe barn, 180 feet long and 30 feet wide, which was constructed in the 14th century and is now part of Barton Farm Country Park.
 The barn was used for collecting taxes, in the form of goods, to fund the church.

 There are several notable buildings in and around the town centre.
-Many of the old textile factories have been converted into modern flats and apartments; however, few of the buildings are still used today in their original roles.
+Many of the old textile factories have been converted into modern flats and apartments; the Kingston Mills site obtaining planning permission in 2007.
+Few of the buildings are still used today in their original roles.
 One of the few is The Swan, a public house and hotel set in the centre of town; the building is 17th century and retains many original features, in particular the stone flag floors.
 Records show that there has been a public house on the same site since the 1500s.
 The Hall, on the eastern edge of the town, is a Jacobean mansion built for John Hall, a wealthy mill-owner, in about 1610.
 It was bought by Stephen Moulton in 1848, and is now managed by the Alex Moulton Charitable Trust.

-In 1998 the Wiltshire Music Centre was opened in Bradford-on-Avon, on the grounds of St Laurence School.
-In 2000, the Millennium sculpture nicknamed "Millie" was unveiled.
+In 1998 the Wiltshire Music Centre was opened in Bradford on Avon, on the grounds of St Laurence School.
+In 2000, the millennium sculpture nicknamed "Millie" was unveiled.

-On 8 October 2003, Bradford-on-Avon was granted Fairtrade Town status.
+In 2003, Bradford on Avon was granted Fairtrade Town status.